 Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed, and coach, air and train travel may be affected.
 Tourist attractions will be open but may be crowded.
-India Republic Day is on 26th January, the Holi Festival on the 14th of March 2025 & 4th March 2026 (The Hindu 'Festival of Colours' can include locals smearing coloured powder on one another.
+India Republic Day is on 26th January, the Holi Festival on the 25th of March 2024 (The Hindu 'Festival of Colours' can include locals smearing coloured powder on one another.
 Every effort will be made to minimise the effect on passengers whilst touring).
-Diwali Festival (festival of light) is on October 20th 2025 & November 8th 2026.
+Diwali Festival is on November 1st 2024.